|

 - The temporary separations of

-attract one nonpolar organic molecule to its neighbors.
+associate one nonpolar organic molecule with its neighbors.

 The possibilities for these interactions go up with

-increasing molecular size and surface.
-The larger surface
+increasing molecular size and surface area.
+A larger surface

 increases the chances for the "induced" charge